 When using your cell phone, just keep the shielded flip cover between your body and radiation-emitting mobile device.
 There is no shielding in the back of the cover so there is no interference with the wireless connection when you are on the phone talking.

-- Answer or dial your cell phone.
+- Answer or dial out on your cell phone.

-- Flip the shielded front cover closed over the screen, and lift the phone up to your ear.
+- Flip the shielded front cover closed over the screen and lift the phone up to your ear.